boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-pinboard.md

 }
 ```

 * The `Dashboard Parameter` filter must be started with a double ampersand `&&` in the endpoint.
-Please refer to this [link](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/) for more details.
+Please refer to the [configuring dashboard parameters](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/) for more details.

 * The `URL Parameter` filter must be started with a single ampersand `&` in the endpoint.
-Please refer to this [link](/working-with-dashboards/preview-dashboard/urlparameters/) for more details.
+Please refer to the [URL Filter](/working-with-dashboards/preview-dashboard/urlparameters/) for more details.

 Please refer to the following table for the value of the filter properties based on your filter.